lachlanmcdonald/mg-shader-wiki/Grass-Brush.md

-> The **Grass [brush](Brush-Shaders)** generates random lines of voxels with a constant distribution; similar to grass or small plants.
+> The **Grass [brush](Brush-Shaders)** generates random columns of voxels with a constant distribution; similar to grass or small plants.
 The height of the grass is affected by the brushes height.
 >
 > The color of the voxels is determined by the selected colors in the palette.
 >